Table of Contents

 Barium enema X-ray can also aid in diagnosis and shows a characteristic finding of the ‘apple core’ lesion.

 Once colon cancer is diagnosed, computerized tomography (CT) of the chest, abdomen, and pelvis is used for clinical staging.

 Positron emission tomography (PET) has recently grown in importance in the staging and diagnostic workup of colorectal cancer and is more frequently used in association with CT scanning to increase resolution and detect metastatic deposits.

 On the other hand, important physical exam findings are also included in the staging procedure such as ascites, hepatomegaly, and lymphadenopathy.

 Surgery is the only curative treatment of colorectal cancer.

-Follow-up is very important after surgery and usually includes the following testing modalities: Stool guaiac test, CT scan of abdomen and pelvis, X-ray of the chest, colonoscopy and periodic monitoring of CEA levels.
-Roughly, 90 % of recurrences occur within a time period of three years after surgery.
+Follow-up is very important after surgery and usually includes the following testing modalities: Stool guaiac test, a CT scan of abdomen and pelvis, an X-ray of the chest, a colonoscopy and periodic monitoring of CEA levels.
+Roughly, 90% of recurrences occur within a time period of three years after surgery.

 Prognosis of Colon Cancer

 A five-year survival rate of colorectal cancer in the United States is 65% but varies considerably depending on the stage of the disease.